wking/oci-gentoo-minimal/README.md

 A minimal [OCI bundle][bundle] based on [Gentoo's stage3s][stage3].

-This is enough to run simple Go binaries using the host's network namespace.
+This is enough to run a public [IPFS][] gateway binding to all available network addresses.

 Usage
 =====